satellite-image-deep-learning/techniques/README.md

 * [small-boat-detector](https://github.com/swricci/small-boat-detector) -> Trained yolo v3 model weights and configuration file to detect small boats in satellite imagery
 * [Satellite-Imagery-Datasets-Containing-Ships](https://github.com/JasonManesis/Satellite-Imagery-Datasets-Containing-Ships) -> A list of optical and radar satellite datasets for ship detection, classification, semantic segmentation and instance segmentation tasks
 * [Ship-Classification-in-Satellite-Images](https://github.com/JasonManesis/Ship-Classification-in-Satellite-Images) -> Convolutional neural network model for ship classification in satellite images
+* [Ship-Detection](https://github.com/gouravbarkle/Ship-Detection) -> CNN approach for ship detection in the ocean using a satellite image

 #### Object detection - cars, vehicles & trains
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
 Not using object detection but relevant